-In order to correctly measure occupational exposure dose with the integrating dosimeter, appropriate operation of the control badge is important where the exposure dose during the time not engaged in the works is deducted.
-For that reason, the control badge should be kept at the place at an equivalent ambient dose rate to that the place where integrating dosimeters in use are kept.

-It should be noted that the integrating dosimeters not in use should be kept at the place at the equivalent ambient dose rate to that of the control badge.
+In order to correctly measure occupational exposure dose with the integrating dosimeter, appropriate operation of the control badge is important where the exposure dose during the time not engaged in the work is deducted.
+For that reason, the control badge should be kept in the place at an equivalent ambient dose rate to that of the place where integrating dosimeters in use are kept.
+It should be noted that the integrating dosimeters not in use should be kept at a place at the equivalent ambient dose rate as that of the control badge.